 The Destination AID field identifies the STA that is the destination of the allocation.

-When the Allocation Info field is transmitted within an SPR frame, the Allocation Duration field contains the duration requested in microseconds.
-When the Allocation Info field is transmitted within a Grant frame, the Allocation Duration field contains the duration of the SP, CBAP or TXOP allocation (see 9.33.8, 9.33.9, 9.33.10).
+When the Dynamic Allocation Info field is transmitted within an SPR frame, the Allocation Duration field contains the requested duration in microseconds.
+When the Dynamic Allocation Info field is transmitted within a Grant frame, the Allocation Duration field contains the granted duration of the allocation in microseconds (see 9.33.8, 9.33.9, 9.33.10).

 Action frame format details